catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

 ```

 :::note
-Nonces cannot be reused and should be unique.
+Nonces cannot be reused and should be unique for an allocator.
+Please use your allocator's api to get an appropriate nonce.
 :::